 Upgrades are usually mentioned more often by home builders and contractors, than by kit and shell companies, but occasionally you will see an upgrade to your kit available.
 In general upgrades to kits and shells involve heavier floor joists, and 2 by 6 inch wall studs instead of 2 by 4.
 These kinds of upgrades are vitally important.
 Any upgrade that involves heavier lumber, superior grades of wood, thicker insulation or thicker concrete are an absolute must.
 Pay less attention to carpet, appliance and cabinet upgrades which are the stock and trade of traditional home builders.
 All these items can be replaced, and likely will be replaced several times over the life of your home.

 Home building packages vary, and so does the advertising of various types of kit builders, shell builders, home builders and contractors.
-Be sure to learn about each company, and consider which products and services meet your needs.
+Be sure to learn about each company, and consider which Leads and services meet your needs.
 For more information on home building packages, kits and upgrades download our free 98 page book and see the other articles on this site.